rayhanadev/lightfetch/README.md

 ### Options

--   method - HTTP Request Method (currently supports "GET")
+-   method: HTTP Request Method
--   headers - HTTP Headers to use in Request
+-   headers: HTTP Headers to use in Request
--   body - Data body to use in Request
+-   body: Data to use in the Request*

+\* *Data that can be used in body includes an Object, a string that's in x-www-form-urlencoded format, or plain text.
+Lightfetch will figure out what you pass in automagically.*

 ## Example